Abortion opponents at March for Life appreciate Donald Trump, but seek a sharper stance on the issue

 Sophia Niarchos, 68, of New Jersey, said the Dobbs decision that overturned Roe v.
 Wade was "only a drop in the bucket" because "in most of the states in this Union, people can still have abortions."

 DeSantis has said that if elected president, he would sign a national abortion ban.
 Voters who stand with the anti-abortion movement are looking for further restrictions.
-Haley recently called on Republicans to stop demonizing abortion.
+Haley has also said she'd sign a national ban but says such a ban would not be likely to get through Congress.
+She recently called on Republicans to stop demonizing abortion.

 "The Democrats put fear in women on abortion and Republicans have used judgment," Haley said last week.
 "This is too personal of an issue to put fear or judgment.
 Our goal should be 'How do we save as many babies as possible and support as many moms as possible?'"